merenlab/merenlab.org/data/parcubacterium-in-hbcfdna/index.md

                  --title "CPR bin + Brown et al CPR Genomes + Five Firmicutes Genomes"
 ```

-After some polishing, this was the result allowed us to suggest the CPR bin was a member of the superphylum Parcubacteria:
+After some polishing, this was the result that allowed us to suggest the CPR bin was a member of the superphylum Parcubacteria:

 [![](images/phylogenomic-tree.png)](images/phylogenomic-tree.png){:.center-img .width-90}